-Maternity benefit: The benefit is 60% of average weekly earnings in the 13 weeks before the last 6 weeks prior to the expected date of childbirth, according to 16 wage classes.
-The benefit is paid for up to 13 weeks.
+Maternity benefit: 60% of average weekly earnings in the 13 weeks before the last six weeks prior to the expected date of childbirth, according to 16 wage classes, is paid for up to 13 weeks.

 Average earnings are based on earnings in the 10 best weeks of contributions in the 13 weeks before the expected date of childbirth.